 No additional infrastructure is required — NordLayer is a Software-Defined Perimeter (SDP) solution that gives you the flexibility to grow without the shackles of a traditional, manual setup.

-Get IP whitelisting via our dedicated server option
+Get IP allowlisting via our dedicated server option

-NordLayer’ IP whitelisting acts as the gatekeeper to your cloud network.
+NordLayer’s IP allowlisting acts as the gatekeeper to your cloud network.
 It reduces the surface area for cyber attacks and granulates access to pre-approved resources.
 This will not only prevent potentially harmful data breaches from unauthorized users but will also give you and your customers peace of mind.